maopinyan/Credit-Card-Fraud-Risk-Prediction/README.md

 # Credit-Fraud-Risk-Model
-To build a classifier model to predict the likelihood of credit card applicants becoming a fraud or not
+To build a classifier model to predict the likelihood of credit card applicants becoming a fraud or not.

 # Project Objectives:
 •	Implement Fraud Risk model to classify the applicants as fraudulent or legitimate at the time of application <br>